*Figure 1 (Created by IHCC)

 ■ Reference site

-*Figure 5 (Data from the Ministry of Land, Infrastructure, Transport and Tourism)
+*Figure 5 (Ministry of Land, Infrastructure, Transport and Tourism data)

-* Industrial park in Saga Prefecture (from Saga Prefectural Government website)
+* Industrial parks in Saga Prefecture (from the Saga Prefectural Office website)